Solar Icons

 When to use @solar-icons/react/ssr

-• You are rendering components on the server and are not using SolarProvider for global configuration.
+• You render icons on the server and do not use SolarProvider for global styling.

 How is this guide?